lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/01 Structure/00 Structure.md

 The real time part is divided in two different hardwares, the TMA PXI and the AXES PXI.

+## TMA PXI code

 The TMA PXI receives commands from the TMA OMT, and the state machine of the subsystems will process those commands.
 The TMA PXI also will check for event generation that will be sent to the TMA OMT.
 Also the telemetry generated in the TMA PXI subsystem tasks, or in the AXES PXI will be sent to the HMIs using network shared variables.

 ![TMA PXI software structure\label{TMAPXISoftwareStructure}](../Resources/figures/TMAPXISoftwareStructure.png)

-As shown in Figure \ref{TMAPXISoftwareStructure}, the components of the real time code are:
+As shown in Figure \ref{TMAPXISoftwareStructure}, the components of the TMA PXI real time code are:

 - TCP Server: this component is the one the TMA connects to over TCP to send and receive the TCP messages.
 The message to send is specified to the